CBorowski-dev/docs-operaton-org/content/installation/full/was/manual-liberty.md

 ### Create the database schema and tables

-In the default Camunda 7 configuration, the database schema and all required tables are automatically created when the engine starts up for the first time.
+In the default Operatonconfiguration, the database schema and all required tables are automatically created when the engine starts up for the first time.
 If you do not want the database schema and tables to be automatically created, you have to perform the following:

-1. Create a database schema for Camunda yourself.
+1. Create a database schema for Operaton yourself.
 2. Install the database schema to create all required tables and default indices using our [database schema installation guide][db-schema-install].

 When you create the tables manually, you have to configure the engine to **not** create tables at startup by setting the `databaseSchemaUpdate` property to `false` (or, in case you are using Oracle, to `noop`).
 In WebSphere Liberty, this is done in the `bpm-platform.xml`, located in the `$WAS_DISTRIBUTION/server/apps/camunda-ibm-websphere-ear-{{< minor-version >}}.0-ee.ear/camunda-ibm-websphere-service.jar/META-INF/` folder.

 ### Configure a datasource

-Camunda uses one or multiple process engines which must be connected to a datasource.
+Operaton uses one or multiple process engines which must be connected to a datasource.
 To configure a datasource in WebSphere Liberty, you need to perform the following:

 1. Add a JDBC driver library to the `$SERVER_CONFIG_DIR/lib` folder.